mldurga/testrepo/README.md

 # testrepo
-to demo creation of repo
+to demo creation of repo to showcae use cases